mcb1510/CNNs_blog/README.md

 **6.- Output Layer:** This is the final layer of the CNN that produces the prediction.
 For instance, in a multi-class classification task, the Softmax activation function is commonly used to convert the output into a probability distribution across all possible categories (e.g., cat = 0.85, dog = 0.10, car = 0.05).

 ## Experimental Implementation: CNN Model for Handwritten Digit Recognition Using the MNIST Dataset
 To demonstrate how Convolutional Neural Networks operate in practice, we implemented a simple CNN model using the MNIST handwritten digits dataset.
+We used Keras, a high-level deep learning library in Python (via `tensorflow.keras`), to build and train the model.
-The goal is to be able to recognize Handwritten Digits.
+The goal of this experiment is to recognize handwritten digits automatically from image data.

+### **MNIST**
 The dataset, MNIST, consists of  70,000 grayscale images of handwritten digits, with 60,000 for training and 10,000 for testing, each 28 × 28 pixels.
 Reshaping, the images were reshaped to 4D tensors with shape (samples, 28, 28, 1) to fit the Keras CNN layers, and normalized from [0, 255] to [0, 1], which helps gradients behave better during training.
 Labels were converted to one hot encoding so the network can output a probability for each digit.
 Here is a visualization of the training data set
 <p align="center">
   <img src="/images/dataset_preview.PNG" alt="dataset_preview">
 </p>

-**CNN Architecture**
+### **CNN Architecture**
+Then we built our Convolutional Neural Network.
+For a small project like this, we can achieve good results with a small model with the following structure:
 <br>
-Then we built our Convolutional Neural Network.
-For a small project like this, we can achieve good results with a small model with the following structure: <br>
 **Two convolution–pooling blocks**
 The first block uses a 3×3 convolution with 32 filters followed by 2×2 max pooling, and the second block uses a 3×3 convolution with 64 filters followed by another 2×2 max pooling.
 Together, these layers detect simple local patterns (edges, strokes, and corners) in the early layers and more complex combinations of strokes (loops and intersections) in the deeper layers.